-Katy Perry Goes Green By Bicycling To Her Concerts And Taking Her Home Off-Grid
+Katy Perry Goes Green By Bicycling To Her Concerts And Taking Her Home Off Grid

 Katy Perry is taking climate change seriously.
 Not only did she recently attend a climate change conference in Italy alongside Barack Obama and Leonardo DiCaprio, but the singer has also made some huge personal changes to reduce her carbon footprint.

-According to the Daily Mail, the 34-year-old has taken her $19 million mansion in the gated Hidden Valley community in Beverly Hills off-grid with solar panels on the property.
+According to The Daily Mail, the 34-year-old has taken her $19 million mansion in the gated Hidden Valley community in Beverly Hills off grid with solar panels on the property.
 She has made her trailer green as well by adding solar panels to the roof.

-Beyond throwing money at the problem with some clean, green solar power, the star is putting her body into the crusade.
+Beyond throwing money at the problem with some clean green solar power, the star is putting her body into the crusade.
 For the past few years, she has been riding her bicycle around the cities where she is performing to get to her gigs.

 In 2014, she revealed on social media that she was riding 22 miles from Palo Alto to San Jose for a concert.
 She warned fans that the ride might tire her out.